ali-raza-saleem/laravel-runner/docs/README.marketplace.md

 ---

-Liked it? **Star the repo and drop a review** – it helps more devs discover the extension.
+If this helped you, [Star the Repo](https://github.com/ali-raza-saleem/laravel-playground) and leave a review on the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=ali-raza-saleem.laravel-playground&ssr=false#review-details). – it helps more devs discover the extension.

 Happy tinkering! 🛠️